 - Only operate equipment that is in safe operating condition.

-- Report all accidents, regardless of damage or injury, immediately to their supervisor and campus security.
+- Report all accidents, regardless of damage or injury, immediately to their supervisor and Public Safety & Emergency Management.
 If injured, initiate emergency procedures for medical treatment.

 - Assist in providing training.

 - Provide workplace assessments and provide technical assistance to control hazards.

 - Assisting in conducting accident investigations with the department.

 - Using compliant equipment.

 Before using a powered industrial truck, operators shall receive initial training in all the following topics that apply to the workplace.